Interallied Confederation

 Foster the professional development of reserve Officers

-CIOR is an organization committed to professional development, and provides a variety of high-calibre and cost-effective programs that benefit individual Reservists, their member nations, and NATO as a whole.
+CIOR is an organization committed to professional development, and provides a variety of high-caliber and cost-effective programs that benefit individual Reservists, their member nations, and NATO as a whole.

 About